 While Cardiff is not known as a fine dining community, there are some very respectable and pleasant places to feed yourself, especially if you want to eat while looking at the ocean.
-Restaurant Row, on the Coast Highway heading south toward Solana Beach, offers a number of different restaurants (Chart House, The Beach House, Las Olas ), several of them directly on the ocean where you can enjoy watching the surfers, the surf, and take in spectacular sunsets.
+Restaurant Row, on the Coast Highway heading south toward Solana Beach, offers a number of different restaurants (Chart House, The Pacific Coast Grill, Las Olas ), several of them directly on the ocean where you can enjoy watching the surfers, the surf, and take in spectacular sunsets.
 Mexican, California, and seafood are the primary offerings.

 The beaches, of course, are spectacular, and offer great surfing, sunbathing, kite flying or just enjoying the views.
 You will often find stone sculptures created by seasoned sculptors and beginners, which disappear over time, only to re-emerge.

 Parking along the 101 is free and fairly easy to find in the off-season, but summers find parking, as expected, more difficult.

 Children attend 1 of 2 elementary schools depending on their grade – they both have great reputations from what residents have told me, and from reviews on the Internet.
 Older students attend San Dieguito Union High School District.